olliesplayground/shopping-basket/README.md

 ## Assumptions

 - Offers are based only on which products are in the basket rather than basket value.
-- Any single product in the basket can only have one offer applied to it.
+- All applicable offers will be applied to the basket.
 - Delivery rates are based only on basket value rather than which products are in the basket.